Poet jailed for life in Qatar insult trial has term cut to 15 years

-DOHA (Reuters) - A Qatari poet jailed for life for criticizing the emir and attempting to incite revolt had his sentence cut to 15 years on Monday, in a case human rights groups said showed hypocrisy by the Gulf state, which has supported Arab uprisings abroad.
+DOHA, Feb 25 (Reuters) - A Qatari poet jailed for life for criticising the emir and attempting to incite revolt had his sentence cut to 15 years on Monday, in a case human rights groups said showed hypocrisy by the Gulf state, which has supported Arab uprisings abroad.

 In his verses, Muhammad Ibn al-Dheeb al-Ajami praised the Arab Spring revolts that toppled four dictators, often with the help of money and other support from Qatar, a close U.S. ally which also backs rebels in Syria.

-But the poet also criticized Qatar’s absolute monarch and spoke, for example, of “sheikhs playing on their PlayStations”.
+But the poet also criticised Qatar’s absolute monarch and spoke, for example, of “sheikhs playing on their PlayStations”.

 He was sentenced to life in prison three months ago, but he appealed against the conviction and sentence, arguing he should be freed as there was no evidence that he had recited the offending verses in public and so no basis for charging him with incitement.